 The thought of one’s family being removed from the UK is extremely stressful and upsetting.
 Take expert legal advice as soon as possible to understand the options facing your family and how best to fight to keep the family together.

-To come to the UK as a family visitor, if from outside the EEA or have no visa waiver, you must obtain a visitor visa.
-You will need to demonstrate to the Home Office that you are here to genuinely visit your family for a short period of time and return home at the end of your trip.
-Immigration Solicitors can discuss the requirements of this visa with you.
+To come to the UK as a family visitor, if you are from outside the EEA or you have no visa waiver, you must obtain a visitor visa.
+You will need to demonstrate to the Home Office that you are here to genuinely visit your family for a short period of time and will return home at the end of your trip.
+Our Immigration Solicitors can discuss the requirements of this visa with you.

 At Thorntons, our Immigration Solicitors work closely with our Family Law team where a client’s situation involves immigration issues.